code4policy/2024/precoursework.md

 ## Intro Assignment

 Knowing programming is not a prerequisite for this course, but having experience with some of the basic concepts will help things move a little more smoothly.
-We will not be assuming prior knowledge for the class, so don't worry if its all new to you. **If you're new to coding, We'd highly encourage you to complete the Introduction (Chapters 1-8) and start on Conditions & Debugging (Chapters 11-14) of [Python's Not (Just) For Unicorns](http://littlecolumns.com/learn/python/) before the class starts.**
+We will not be assuming prior knowledge for the class, so don't worry if its all new to you. **If you're new to coding, we highly encourage you to complete the Introduction (Chapters 1-8) and start on Conditions & Debugging (Chapters 11-14) of [Python's Not (Just) For Unicorns](http://littlecolumns.com/learn/python/) before the class starts.**

 - Chapters 1-8, Introduction **[Due by Tues.
 Jan 2]**
 - Chapters 11-14, Conditions & Debugging **[Due by Fri.
 Jan 5]**